hazymorning/origami/README.md

 ### 3. Font

 This dashboard uses the font [Montserrat](https://fonts.google.com/specimen/Montserrat).
-It just always looks good, but obviously, you can use any font you like.
 It's best to host the font locally on your Home Assistant instance, so it loads instantly and doesn't depend on external servers.

 <details>
 <summary><b>How to host the font locally</b></summary>